vault27/Foundation/paloalto.md

 - Changes made using the management web interface, the CLI, or the XML API are staged in the candidate until you perform commit
 - During a commit operation, the candidate configuration replaces the running configuration
 - When Panorama has a management relationship with a firewall, Panorama can obtain copies of both Panorama-managed and locally managed configurations
-- After a commit on a local firewall that runs PAN-OS 5.0 or later, a backup is sent of the running configuration to Panorama
+- After a commit on a local firewall a backup is sent of the running configuration to Panorama
 - By default, Panorama stores up to 100 backups for each firewall although this is configurable
 - To store Panorama and firewall configuration backups on an external host, you can schedule exports from Panorama or complete an export on demand
 - The saved configuration files can be restored to the firewall at any time by an administrator by using the Panorama > Managed Devices > Summary